microsoft/AirSim/docs/camera_views.md

 ## Performance

 Now rendering these views does impact the FPS performance of the game, since this is additional work for the GPU.
 The following shows the impact on FPS when you open these views.
-The impact is higher when fetching the images via python calling getImageForCamera because this is an additional render request for each frame.

 ![fps](images/fps_views.png)